 The key to using support and resistance lines with your trading strategy is to keep things as simple as possible.
 Focus on stronger support and resistance lines and resist the urge to add more and more lines to your chart.
 Keep it simple, keep it focused and remember to adjust your trendlines to have as many touches on the chart as possible.
 Momentum is the key and the first signal of a shifting trend.
 If you can spot that consolidation period before a sharp spike upwards or drop downwards, you could find yourself some very lucrative trades.

 Support and resistance levels are perhaps the most basic type of technical analysis.
 Quite why some people look towards more complicated forms of technical analysis is unclear.
 There is no need to reinvent the wheel.

 Historic charts show defined support and resistance levels on many occasions.
-While skeptics may argue they are a “self-fulfilling prophecy”, they are actually an extremely useful reminder of current/historic support and resistance levels.
+While skeptics may argue they are a “self-fulfilling prophecy,” they are actually a handy reminder of current/historical support and resistance levels.
 The key to high returns when trading futures is to spot the emergence of a new trend at the earliest opportunity.
 Many people would argue that support and resistance lines do just that.
-How you interpret them, well that is a whole different discussion.
+How you interpret them, well, that is a whole different discussion.